Configuration interaction#

 We often drop this explicit dependence and instead use a wave function that is formed from products of one-electron functions, i.e., a product of orbitals.
 The simplest of these basis functions is the Hartree product, but since we know the wave function should be antisymmetric with respect to the exchange of two electrons, we instead use the antisymmetrised version of the Hartree product: Slater determinants (SDs).
 As each SD represents a different electronic configuration, the resulting method is called configuration interaction (CI).
 As discussed in the previous sections, this basis of SDs constitutes a complete basis within a specified one-electron basis set, and thus the solution obtained by minimizing the energy of this wave function is the exact ground state within that one-electron basis.

 In some codes, configuration state functions (CSFs) are used instead of SDs.
 CSFs are fixed linear combinations of SDs but with the attractive properties that they are also eigenfunctions of the \(\hat{S}^2\) spin operator.
 This spin constraints means that the resulting wave function will always be spin-adapted and also that CSFs are less numerous than Slater determinants, which has advantages on a computational standpoint.
-However, SDs can be expressed as ordered “strings” of \(\alpha\) and \(\beta\) creating operators, and this separation of \(\alpha\) and \(\beta\) electrons allows for efficient computer implementations, outweighing the benefits of the slightly smaller expansion of CSF.
+However, SDs can be expressed as ordered “strings” of \(\alpha\) and \(\beta\) creation operators, and this separation of \(\alpha\) and \(\beta\) electrons allows for efficient computer implementations, outweighing the benefits of the slightly smaller expansion of CSF.

 Having chosen SDs as our basis functions, we now need an efficient way to create our expansion, i.e., a direct link between a given index in our expansion and the corresponding occupation of the SDs.
 This link should work both ways, matching a given occupation to the corresponding index in the expansion.
 A common choice is the so-called lexical ordering or the reverse lexical ordering.
 The details are beyond the scope of this page, but fortunately, the MultiPsi package provides the tools to do this.

 Let’s start by initializing a calculation for O\(_2\).
 We will first run a Hartree–Fock (HF) calculation to generate starting orbitals.
-The ground state of this molecule is a triplet, so we will use unrestricted HF.
+The ground state of this molecule is a triplet, so we will use restricted open-shell HF.
 Note that full CI is exact and does not depend on the actual shape of the orbitals, so we could have run a singlet calculation instead without changing the result.

 import multipsi as mtp